adriaWG/CS207ProjectAPI/README.md

 Users can delete their notes if they decided that they will no longer need it.

 ### SOLID
-Our implementation adheres to SOLID
+Our implementation adheres to SOLID principles
 ### Clean Architecture
 Our implementation adheres to CLean Architecture
 ### Design Patterns

 ## Demo
-Insert screenshots of our finished code
+Insert screenshots of our completed code
+Insert video demo of completed code

 ## Testing
 Our test folder shows our testings to specific parts of the project.